MariAuxHer/Baymax/README.md

 Docker Compose

 ## Building and Running
+1. Run Docker Compose
+2. Set directory to be the root directory of the project
-While in the root directory of the project, run "docker compose up -d --build"
+3. While in the root directory of the project, run "docker compose up -d --build"

 ## Usage
-Using the website is relatively straightforward, you need to first create an account or log in to be able to use the chatbot.
+Using the website is relatively straightforward.
+You need to create an account or log in to be able to use the chatbot.
+Then, enter whatever medical prompt you would like.

 ## License Information
 Refer to LICENSE.txt